Archery for Beginners: How to Get Started

 • Level with two vertical bars

-Quivers.
-There are a lot of different types of quivers available—hip quivers, back quivers, and quivers you can attach directly to your riser—but hip quivers are the most common for target shooting, and we like the Easton Flipside Hip Quiver.
+There are a lot of different types of quivers available.
+Hip quivers, back quivers, and quivers you can attach directly to your riser are all decent options.
+That said, hip quivers are the most common for target shooting and we like the Easton Flipside Hip Quiver.
 It clips to your belt or pants, has a few compartment for tools or whatever, and it comfortably holds a dozen arrows.
 NOTE: If you’re buying a compound, be sure to check if a quiver comes with the package.
 Quivers used for bowhunting often attach to the riser, and they’re a common add-on when you buy a compound bow.

 Easton Flipside 3-Tube Hip Quiver